torivarm/iac-terraform/README.md

 - **Course schedule**: Course schedule which contains all the information you need to follow this course.
 Week number, topic and need to reed-theory and practical exercises.

-- **Theory**: Dive into our organized [Course Materials](./course materials) and easy-to-understand theory section that covers the fundamental principles of IaC and best practices.
+- **Theory**: Dive into our organized course materials and easy-to-understand theory section that covers the fundamental principles of IaC and best practices.

 - **Practical Video Lectures**: Learning by doing is the key to mastering IaC.
-In the subfolder [Course Materials](./course materials) you will find a collection of engaging video lectures, carefully curated to demonstrate real-world scenarios and hands-on implementations.
+In the subfolder course materials you will find a collection of engaging video lectures, carefully curated to demonstrate real-world scenarios and hands-on implementations.
 The videos will become more and more complex as the course goes.

 - **Code**: To enhance the understanding and strengthen your IaC skills, there are  integrated code samples into each lesson.
 Typically in the format: Follow along, experiment/best practices, troubleshoot and debug and apply in real projects.